Online Engineering Degree Programs in Oklahoma

 Accreditation

-Accreditation is a term that means that a program has met certain quality standards required by an accrediting agency.
-In order to receive accreditation, a school must meet criteria related to student outcomes and services, educators, and academic objectives.
-Because of this, accreditation from recognized entities can indicate a high quality program.
-As a student, graduation from an accredited program also may be required to qualify for certain graduate programs, certifications, or employment opportunities.
+Accreditation means a program has met the quality standards set by an accrediting agency.
+To receive accreditation, a school must meet criteria related to student outcomes and services, educators, and academic objectives.
+Because of this, accreditation from recognized entities can indicate a high-quality program.
+As a student, graduation from an accredited program may be required to qualify for certain graduate programs, certifications, or employment opportunities.

 National accreditation